Pyroxenium/Basalt/docs/objects/Menubar.md

 ```

 ## editItem
-Edits item from the menubar
+Edits a item from the menubar

 #### Parameters:
 1. `number` The index which should be edited
 2. `string` The new item name
-3. `number` the new item background color
+3. `number` the new item background color - optional
-4. `number` The new item text color
+4. `number` The new item text color - optional
-5. `any` New additional information
+5. `any` New additional information - optional

 #### Returns:
 1. `object` The object in use